joshbegley/nyt-latest/README.md

 `The chain’s situation shows the complicated legal and reputational landscape that it and its competitors must navigate in the post-Roe era.`\
 https://nytimes.com/2023/03/07/business/walgreens-abortion-pill.html?searchResultPosition=9

-**‘The Whole Thing Seems Insane’: New Documents Shed Light on Debate Inside Fox After Election**\
+**‘The Whole Thing Seems Insane’: New Documents on Fox and the Election**\
-`Messages and depositions from the network’s stars like Tucker Carlson revealed serious misgivings about claims of election fraud even as some of the hosts told their audiences of millions a very different story.`\
+`Messages and depositions from stars like Tucker Carlson revealed serious misgivings about claims of fraud even as some hosts told millions of viewers a very different story.`\
 https://nytimes.com/2023/03/07/business/media/fox-dominion-2020-election.html?searchResultPosition=10